TheDavSmasher/BossesHelper/README.md

 Alongside the Controller, the Health System comes with three triggers.

 - Add Health System Trigger: Can be used to add a new instance of a Health System, and works the exact same way as adding the Controller would, except it's delegated to be added onto the scene when entering the Trigger.
+  - If a Health System already exists, the values provided will override those of the existing System.
+  - If a value is not provided, the pre-exisiting value will be kept.
 - Enable Health Trigger: Can be used to toggle the Enabled state of the existing Health System.
 - Health Bar Visible Trigger: Can be used to toggle the Visible state of all the icons of the Health Bar.